tim-mcdonnell/ncaa-prediction-model/docs/development/milestones/milestone1-data-collection.md

 ### [YYYY-MM-DD] - Milestone Kickoff
 Initial planning complete, beginning with ESPN API exploration and integration.

-## Related Templates
+## Related Examples
-This milestone document works in conjunction with the following templates:
+This milestone document works in conjunction with the following examples:
-- **Task Template**: Each task listed in this milestone should be created using the Task Template, which provides more detailed implementation guidance.
+- **AI Task Example**: Each task listed in this milestone should be created following the AI Task Example, which provides more detailed implementation guidance.
-- **Issue Template**: For tracking bugs, technical debt, or other issues encountered during milestone implementation.
-- **PR Template**: For code changes that implement tasks within this milestone.

 ---